 This Instant Pot Chicken Pulao is a weeknight version of the more elaborate yakhni pulao, in which meat is slowly simmered to create a stock (yakhni) which is used to cook the rice.
 That’s not to say you’re missing out on the flavors of classic pulao.
 The techniques here are still the same – deeply brown onions, seared meat, and rice perfumed with whole spices.

-Tips on how to make chicken pulao in the Instant Pot:
+More tips on making chicken pulao in the Instant Pot:

 - This recipe moves quickly once the onions have browned.
 Before you begin cooking, have all ingredients (especially the spices) prepped and ready to go.